What Is a Hard Money Loan?

 Business owners sometimes take out hard money loans to purchase commercial real estate as they expand their business.

-Finally, some homeowners with poor credit but equity in a home may apply for a hard money loan to avoid foreclosure.
+Finally, some homeowners who have poor credit but who possess equity in a home may apply for a hard money loan to avoid foreclosure.

 Recommended: How to Buy a Foreclosed Home